How much does an HVAC inspection cost?

 A duct leakage test costs $250 to $400 and takes about one hour.
-The HVAC technician uses airflow monitors, pressure sensing devices, fog machines, and temperature checks to determine if the duct system leaks air and loses energy.
+The HVAC technician uses airflow monitors, pressure sensing devices, fog machines, and temperature checks to determine if the ductwork leaks air and wastes energy.

 HVAC inspection cost factors

 The following factors affect the cost of an HVAC inspection: